KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ### §6 Reference Value Matching

-Sometimes it is desirable to compare two attributes of the same record against eachother.
+Sometimes it is desirable to compare two attributes of the same record against each other.

 For this purpose Audlang defines [argument references](#123-argument-reference).
-Starting with an `@`-symbol followed by the attribute name they can be used in most places where otherwise values must be specified.
+Starting with an `@`-symbol followed by the attribute name references can be used in most places where otherwise values must be specified.

-For example `address.country=@home_country` would match if the address' country field has the same value as the *home_country* field from the same record.
+For example `address.country = @home_country` would match if the address' country field has the same value as the *home_country* field taken from *the same record* of the base audience.

 The following operations support argument references: